wooorm/trough/readme.md

 ###### Promise

-If `fn` returns a promise, and that promise rejects, the pipeline fails and `done` is invoked with the rejected value.
+If `fn` returns a promise, and that promise rejects, the pipeline fails and `done` is called with the rejected value.

 If `fn` returns a promise, and that promise resolves with a value (neither `null` nor `undefined`), the first `input` of the next function is set to that